Have you been affected from watching the devastation of the bushfires on the news, and feel sad or anxious, and fear for your safety?

 Have you or your home been directly impacted by the recent bushfires, and you are feeling lost and overwhelmed?

 The recent Hawkesbury and surrounding area bushfires have had a significant impact on the local community, with many individuals and families affected directly or emotionally from the disaster.
+Plus there has been the recent floods in the area making the impact more dramatic & the recovery process even lengthier for families.
+It’s gone from drought, to fires to floods all in a short few months.

 Images on the news of the devastation of homes and wildlife can have a real impact on you and your family members, arising feelings of distress, anxiousness, worry, and trauma from what you may have seen or heard.